 Defining an accreditation mill and/or a diploma mill can be difficult; however, it is most important for all prospective students to research their potential school prior to enrollment.
-If an institution or degree seems to good to be true then it probably is.
-It is not uncommon for diploma mills to claim ‘accreditation’ from an accrediting agency that is also suspect.
+If an institution or degree seems too good to be true then it probably is.
+It is not uncommon for diploma mills to claim “accreditation” from an accrediting agency that is also suspect.
 A diploma from an institution that is “accredited” from an accreditation mill will most likely not be accepted if the graduate attempts to transfer to an institution that is accredited by a legitimate organization and employers may not accept the degree.
-For more information on accreditation mills, you are encouraged to go to the Council for Higher Education Accreditation (CHEA) Web site or the U.S. Department of Education (USDE) Web site.
+For more information on accreditation mills, you are encouraged to go to the U.S. Department of Education (USDE) Web site.

 For a listing of accreditation agencies recognized by CHEA and/or USDE click here.

 USDE (n.d.).
 Prepare for my future: Diploma mills and accreditation.
 Retrieved March 2, 2014 from the United States Department of Education Web site: http://www2.ed.gov/students/prep/college/diplomamills/index.html